 Q. How many races are there in the local rowing season?

 A. There are ten championship races and six handicapped races.
-Some club members also regularly compete in races outside the local fixtures such as Sark to Jersey, Gorey to Carteret and Cherbourg Regatta.
+Some club members also regularly compete in races outside the local fixtures such as Guernsey to Sark, Sark to Jersey, Gorey to Carteret and Cherbourg Regatta.

 Q. What are the membership costs?

 A. A number of membership packages are available dependent on the individual’s requirements.
-For example a social member is just £9 for the year, or £110 for a competitor wanting to compete in all of the local races and utilise the allocated boat parking in St Peter Port.
+For example a social member is just £40 for the year, or £150 for a competitor wanting to compete in all of the local races.
+We also offer a Day Membership for those looking to compete in a small number of races on an ad-hoc basis (max 3 races)

 Q. What kit do I need to get started?